 On the banks of the Alaknanda, barely 24 kilometers from the source, is situated the holy town of Badrinath, at an altitude of 11,000 feet.
 Badrinath, overlooked by Neelkantha is the site where Lord Vishnu meditated for thousands of years eating just the Badri grass found here.
 Sometime in the 8th century, the great reformer Adi Sankara came here and decreed it, along with the other great Dhams of Uttarakhand, to be a meeting place of Heaven and Earth and consequently a site of pilgrimage.

 In early November the shrine closes, after elaborate rituals, and a day or so later the entire town is closed, road access being prohibited, till May the next year.
-During winters, because of the altitude, Badrinath gets many meters of snow and the only people left in the region are detachments of the Indo-Tibetan Border Police and Militiary Intelligence.
+During winters, because of the altitude, Badrinath gets many meters of snow and the only people left in the region are detachments of the Indo-Tibetan Border Police and Military Intelligence.

 has been called one of the most accessible peaks in the Himalaya, as well as one of the most beautiful.
 Yet, the accessibility is more appearance than fact, for Neelkantha has so far been scaled only twice, that too in an area overrun by mountaineers.
-The height diffrential between the peak and Badrinath town is 3500 metres or ten and a half thousand feet in a short interval of only 9 kilometers.
+The height differential between the peak and Badrinath town is 3500 meters or ten and a half thousand feet in a short interval of only 9 kilometers.